OctopusDeploy/blog/blog/2022-q3/k8s-training/6-deploying-to-k8s-with-octopus/index.md

   - Kubernetes
 ---

 This post is the sixth in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+You’ll learn how to create an automated, multi-environment deployment process so you can deploy containerized applications with speed and reliability.

 This video introduces many Octopus concepts such as: